alpaka-group/alpaka/doc/Abstraction.md

 The main part of **alpaka** is the way it abstracts data parallelism.
 The work is divided into a 1 to 3 dimensional grid of uniform threads appropriate to the problem at hand.
-Only these threads can be explicitly defined in code.
-All higher levels are hidden in the internals of the accelerator implementations.
 The uniform function executed by each of the threads is called a kernel.

+The threads are organized hierarchically and can access local memory at each of the hierarchy levels.
+All these higher levels are hidden in the internals of the accelerator implementations and their execution order can not be controlled.

 The abstraction used extends the CUDA grid-blocks-threads division strategy explained below by further allowing to facilitate vectorization.
 This extended *redundant hierarchical parallelism* scheme is discussed in the paper [The Future of Accelerator Programming: Abstraction, Performance or Can We Have Both?](http://dx.doi.org/10.1109/ICPADS.2013.76) ([PDF](http://olab.is.s.u-tokyo.ac.jp/~kamil.rocki/rocki_burtscher_sac14.pdf)).

+### Thread Hierarchy

-### Grid
+#### Grid

 The whole grid consists of uniform threads each executing the same kernel.
 By default threads do not have a cheap way to communicate safely within the whole grid.
-This forces decoupling of threads and avoidance of global interaction and global dependencies.
+This forces decoupling of threads and avoids global interaction and global dependencies.
 This independence allows scattering of work blocks within the grid of worker threads and their independent execution on separate processing units.
 Utilizing this property on the higher level allows applications to scale very well.
 All threads within the grid can access a global memory.

-### Block
+#### Block

+A block is a group of threads.
+The whole grid is subdivided into equal sized blocks.
-On the block level the threads can synchronize and have a fast but small shared memory.
+Threads within a block can synchronize and have a fast but small shared memory.
 This allows for fast interaction on a local scale.

 **TODO**: Why blocks?

-### Thread
+#### Thread

 Each thread executes the same kernel.
 The only difference is the index into the grid which allows each thread to compute a different part of the solution.